Mboukhal/RaspberryGate/README.md

 HOSTNAME="Gate"
 ```

-Adjust the values in the `.env` file according to your setup and assign the appropriate tokens.
+Adjust the values in the `gate.env` file according to your setup, including the endpoint and token values.
+The `HOSTNAME` can be customized to your desired gate name.

 ## Logs